 But only 45% of marketers think their social media efforts are paying off.
 There are definitely some winners and losers on social media.
 Just having a profile and sharing some content once in a while isn’t enough.
 You need a social media marketing strategy.

-When you understand how to maximize your ROI in social media advertising, you win big.
+When you understand how to maximize your digital marketing ROI, you win big.

 Social media marketing and advertising are only a piece of digital marketing.
 But it’s a very important one.
 Throughout this article, we’ll look at many kinds of online marketing methods.
 This will show the importance of digital marketing to your business.